 Trying to win the customer is a long-time battle in retail.
 What matters the most is excellent customer experience.
-Big Data enables retailers to achieve new ways of winning the customers, staying ahead of the competition, and focusing on innovation.
+Big Data enables retailers to achieve new ways of winning customers, staying ahead of the competition, and focusing on innovation.

 - Starbucks can open many branches within the same area and enjoy a profit from each.
 How?
 By using Big Data analytics.
 The company predicts the potential growth of each new location by analysing data such as location, traffic, demographics, and customer behaviours.
 Moreover, they gathered insights from their transactions and used this data to deliver a personalised experience to their customers.

 - Costco tracks what its customers buy and when.
 One fruit packing business company warned Costco about the potential of listeria contamination in its fruits.
-Costco, instead of sending out a warning to all customers from recent weeks, was able to notify only the specific customers that bought those particular fruits.
+Costco, instead of sending out a warning to all customers in recent weeks, was able to notify only the specific customers that bought those particular fruits.

 - Back in 2012, data analysts at Target wanted to reach pregnant women before their babies were born.
 How?
 By using data about women’s shopping habits.
 Data analytics identified that pregnant women buy unscented lotions, cotton balls, supplements and washcloths.
 If a woman buys those products, it might mean that she’s close to her due date.
-If they can target her and encourage her to do shopping at their store before the baby is born, chances are, she’ll become an engaged customer.
+If they can target her and encourage her to go shopping at their store before the baby is born, chances are, she’ll become an engaged customer.

 - Globe Telecom, based in the Philippines, needed a better way to attract and retain value-conscious mobile customers.
 The company teamed with IBM and Nokia to deploy an SOA-based service creation and delivery platform that helps to create targeted customer promotions rapidly.

-- TUATARA cooperation with Omantel is an excellent example of how Big Data influences the telco business.
+- TUATARA’s cooperation with Omantel is an excellent example of how Big Data influences the telco business.
 We created a state-of-the-art marketing campaign creator platform.
 The processing engine, RETIXA, analyses large volumes of data and serves it securely in a high-performance, real-time Big Data monetisation platform – TASIL.
 It enables the hyper-precise targeting of marketing messages.
-It considers the recipients’ location, their demographics, preferences and needs.
+It considers the recipients’ location, demographics, preferences and needs.
 The solution integrates with WhatsApp, targeting customers based on their demographics, profile features and behaviour.
-Omantel introduced a Big Data monetisation platform to the market, that positioned the company as a cutting-edge, innovative service provider in the eyes of their B2B customers and created a new and stable revenue source.
+Omantel introduced a Big Data monetisation platform to the market that positioned the company as a cutting-edge, innovative service provider in the eyes of their B2B customers and created a new and stable revenue source.

 How to unleash the Big Data potential

 Over 40% of big companies have invested in Big Data since 2012.
-It proves that Big Data and its analysis has significant potential.
-However, with endless possibilities that data offers, it can be problematic to capture its value correctly.
+It proves that Big Data and its analysis have significant potential.
+However, with the endless possibilities that data offers, it can be problematic to capture its value correctly.
 So, we gathered a few points that need to be considered while implementing Big Data solutions.

-A team of experts, including Big Data analyst, is essential.
+A team of experts, including Big Data analysts, is essential.
 People who understand modern analytic methods, can operate on big data sets and are experienced consultants who understand business goals are the basis of each Big Data solution’s implementation.
-Creating a strategy for ideal big data approach can truly result in positive returns for the company.
+Creating a strategy for an ideal big data approach can truly result in positive returns for the company.

 Focusing on the end goal is crucial for successfully implementing a Big Data solution.
-Not only they need to be compliant with the company’s purpose, but also, they should answer to the market needs.
+Not only do they need to be compliant with the company’s purpose, but also, they should answer to the market needs.

 Capture the proper data